artomweb/CBeans/README.md

 “2 beans, 1 and a half beans, 1 bean, half a bean”

+In the diagrams each solution such as “2 beans, 1 and a half beans and half a bean” is represented as “2, 1.5, 0.5” inside a rectangle.

 # Calculating combinations of beans

 We will step through the algorithm for calculating combinations of beans using a tree structure.

-In these diagrams:

-- Each solution such as “2 beans, 1 and a half beans and half a bean” is **represented** as “2, 1.5, 0.5” inside a rectangle.
-- Each arrow represents the addition of two values in the previous rectangle
+Each arrow represents the addition of two values in the previous rectangle

 ### Combinations for 1: